 This revolutionary tunnel project has already broken several records, as the Ryfylke tunnel is now the longest and deepest subsea tunnel in the world.
 It stretches over 14,5 kilometres and its deepest point is at 292 metres below sea-level.
 The tunnel connects Solbakk in Strand and Hundvåg in Stavanger and when it opens it will provide a road link between Ryfylke and Nord-Jæren.

 While the 5,7 kilometres long Hundvågtunnel will cross Byfjorden between Hundvåg and Stavanger and serve as a connection point between the Ryfast project and Stavanger.
 In addition, it will contribute to increased commercial activity in the region and dissolve bothersome congestion in Hundvåg.

-Eiganestunnelen connects to ends of the European route E39 between Schancheholen in the south and Smiene in the north.
-The new road will consist of four lanes that stretches over 5 kilometres, whereof 3,7 km of this is tunnel.
+Eiganestunnelen connects to the end the European route E39 between Schancheholen in the south and Smiene in the north.
+The new road will consist of four lanes that stretch over 5 kilometres, where 3,7 km is a tunnel.